 Is Zoho Books better than QuickBooks?

 QuickBooks and Zoho Books share some strengths, especially their user-friendly software, highly rated mobile apps, and extensive reporting.
 But in general, if you need accounting software that syncs easily with quality payroll services like Gusto and ADP, we recommend QuickBooks’s software over Zoho’s accounting solution.
-If you care more about affordability, automation, and collaboration, go with Zoho Books.
+If you care more about automation, user customization, and affordable collaboration, go with Zoho Books.

 How much does Zoho Books cost?

 Zoho Books starts at $15 a month for three users if you pay annually.
 If you’d rather pay month to month, Zoho starts at $20 a month instead.
 Additional users cost $2.50 per month.